 Technical Design

-All data are pulled from Active Directory, and the layout of the email signature is defined via a template.
-The templates are controlled by the administrator through a management application that is installed on a server.
+All data for the email signatures are pulled from Active Directory, and the layout is defined using a customizable template controlled by the administrator through a management application installed on a server.

-The deployment of email signatures is controlled by a group policy or a login script.
-It is possible to control deployment via group membership also.
+Deployment of email signatures is controlled by a group policy or login script.
+You can control deployment via group membership, making it easy to ensure that all members of a group have consistent and professional email signatures.

-When the solution has been set up, the administrator can forget about it.
-There is no daily maintenance to do, except in case a change of layout or user scope is required.
+Once DynamicSignature has been set up, administrators can forget about it.
+There's no daily maintenance required, except in the rare case that a change of layout or user scope is necessary.

 DynamicSignature Manager

 DynamicSignature Manager is installed on a member-server or domain controller.
-Using the Manager you can edit, configure and deploy email signatures.
+With DynamicSignature Manager, you can easily edit, configure, and deploy email signatures.

 DS Client

-The DynamicSignature Client is the component that is used to generate email signatures on the users PCs.
-The DynamicSignature Client is a self-contained ultra-small-footprint application.
+The DynamicSignature Client is the component used to generate email signatures on users' PCs.
+It is a self-contained ultra-small-footprint application that has been optimized for minimal impact on network resources.

-It then creates 3 email signature formats on the client PC. (html/rtf/txt) These are then placed in a location that Outlook watches, so they will appear in a dropdown menu in Outlook settings, for the user to choose from.
+When a user logs on to your network, DynamicSignature Client reads all necessary user information from Active Directory.
+It then merges this information with your design template, including logos and campaign footers, to create three email signature formats on the client PC (html/rtf/txt).
+These formats are then placed in a location that Outlook watches, so they will appear in a dropdown menu in Outlook settings for the user to choose from.

-To deploy the DynamicSignature solution to your selected target users, you just need to create a Group Policy for the OU containing the users.
-In the GPO you will assign the Client Application as a login action.
+To deploy the DynamicSignature solution to your target users, simply create a Group Policy for the OU containing the users, and assign the Client Application as a login action in the GPO.
+With DynamicSignature Client, you can easily deploy as many different email signatures as you need.

 Client Experience